wufuC/atom-autoupdate-packages/README.md

 ---

 *Tested on OS X 10.11 (El Capitan).
-Please report back if it fails your system.*
+Please report back if it fails on your system.*